Hamidkhandata/hamid28feb/README.md

 # hamid28feb
-This is my first github
+* this is a demo project
 * We are doing this for testing